Concert etiquette: Jazz

+Rock

 Sometimes at rock concerts, lighters are held or waved in the air to signal an encore or a power ballad.
 With the decline of smokers, the restrictions placed on carrying lighters during air travel, and the increase of cell phones in the early 21st century, cell phones (specifically the camera flash) are often used in place of lighters, and as a way to take personal pictures and videos.
 While this is frowned upon by some fans, cell phone use is fairly commonplace at concerts.
 Several artists, such as Björk, Prince, Neutral Milk Hotel, and Jack White have requested that audience members refrain from using their cell phones during their concerts.

-Jazz music

-Jazz music is performed in many different settings and venues throughout the world.
-When jazz is performed in public places such as outdoor jazz festivals and indoor jazz clubs, quiet conversation is usually considered acceptable.
-When attending a jazz performance in an indoor concert setting, western classical concert etiquette is expected with one exception: it is considered well-mannered to applaud after each artist has completed their extended improvised solo.
-Other vocalisations during the performance, offered as reactions to improvised phrases, are also acceptable.